evan5208/sweeta/journal.md

 hm probably gonna get claude to think it's for removing tiktok watermark logos LOL it's honestly so freakin funny that I got the boilerplate from claude.ai and not from freakin copilot LOL

+I'll be honest by the length, it doesn't look promising at all

+LMFAOOO what an epic fail